UOC - UNITAR Master in International Affairs and Diplomacy – Full-Time (March 2022)

 Admission is valid for two intakes, the intake the candidate applies for and the following.

-The Master can be completed in 1 year (full-time) or two years (part-time).
+Full-time students must complete their studies in one year.
 Please note that students must complete a Master's thesis.

 Students may request to withdraw from the MA without any penalty or need for justification within the timeframe of fourteen (14) days counting from the date they are officially informed by e-mail of the enrolment in the Master's or related qualifications.